 The CWG-Stewardship final transition proposal contemplates the formation of a PTI as a new legal entity.
 PTI will have ICANN as its sole member and PTI will therefore be a controlled affiliate of ICANN.
 As a result, the ICANN Bylaws will need to include governance provisions related to PTI, in particular as it relates to ICANN’s role as the sole member of PTI.

-Comment – The CCWG-Accountability draft proposal contemplates that governance provisions related to PTI will be incorporated into the ICANN Bylaws and that specifications with respect to these PTI governance provisions will be based on the requirements to be detailed by the CWG-Stewardship and the ICANN Bylaw drafting process will include involvement by the CWG-Stewardship (Paragraph 108).
+The CCWG-Accountability draft proposal contemplates that governance provisions related to PTI will be incorporated into the ICANN Bylaws and that specifications with respect to these PTI governance provisions will be based on the requirements to be detailed by the CWG-Stewardship and the ICANN Bylaw drafting process will include involvement by the CWG-Stewardship (Paragraph 108).
 We note that PTI articles and bylaws will also be required, which the CWG-Stewardship (or a successor implementation group) would oversee.

 We believe that the CCWG-Accountability draft proposal adequately satisfies this CWG-Stewardship requirement.